grupo-avispa/wasp_dsr_planner/README.md

 ## Installation

+### Building from Source

+#### Building

-To install the `wasp_dsr_planner` package, you can use the following command:
+To build from source, clone the latest version from this repository and compile the package using the following command:

 ```bash
 mkdir build